 The consumer implementation provides the business logic for the consumer.
-It can be developed using either C++ of Java.
 As part of the consumer implementation you need to instantiate and register service proxies for any service endpoint upon which the consumer will make requests.

 Service proxy

 The service proxy is a stub generated from the logical portion of a contract defining the service upon which the consumer will make requests.
 It allows a consumer to invoke the operations offered by a service provider.